Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/04-Polyphase-Channelizer/README.md

 ## Discrete Fourier Transform Design

-The following figure shows a diagram of how the "vector x matrix" multiplication form of the DFT is vectorized and mapped to the AI Engine array of 4 x 4 = 16 tiles.
-The figure shows two consecutive DFT transforms, one above the other.
+The following figure shows a diagram of how the "vector x matrix" multiplication form of the IDFT is vectorized and mapped to the AI Engine array of 4 x 4 = 16 tiles.
+The figure shows two consecutive IDFT transforms, one above the other.
 Recall each full transform is performed over two cycles.
 The operation of the design is outlined as follows:

 * The design consists of a four x four array of tiles.
 Each tile performs two [1x2] x [2x4] operations over two cycles.
 Each row of tiles passes its computed outputs to the tile below in the same column using the cascade stream.
 * Four samples are input on each of two input streams for each tile.
 The same data is broadcast to each tile in the row.
 For example, the orange input samples are broadcast to all tiles in the orange row, whereas the purple input samples are broadcast to all tiles in the purple row.